TheProdigyLeague/Voyix/.github/README.md

 * **Access** - API's provide a more secure and controller based access with relevancy.
 Thanks to API marketing applications and customer dashboards. 🗝️
 * **Leverage** - Key takeaways are authenticator player based mechanisms and other leveraging API keys. ⌨️
-* **Data** - OpSec implements robust protection measures handling sensitive data with Policy ML models accessable in the dashboards. 🏙️
+* **Data** - OpSec implements robust protection measures handling sensitive data with Policy ML models accessible in the dashboards. 🏙️
 * **Crypto** - Auditors regularly involve accessing controls and policy and procedures.
 (Encryption to Decryption). 🔑
 * **Benefits** - Streamlining CI/CD IaC management.
 (A.I.
 Workflows and job error handling).

 #### Menus

-- Microservices with containerized versions enables easy access and independent content deployment. 🛸
+- Microservices with containerized versions enable easy access and independent content deployment. 🛸
-- Deployments are more secure and reliable within Kubernetes environments and IaC realibility infrastructure. 🤖
+- Deployments are more secure and reliable within Kubernetes environments and IaC reliability infrastructure. 🤖
 - Consistent and efficient ML integration allows automated job pipelines with workflow model training. 🤖
 <br>
 How to get started?
 <hr>

 _Many tools are no longer free and open source.
 Therefore, the individual is at a severe competitive disadvantage.
 Businesses have bought out most, if not all of, the technology sector. 🇷🇸🇮🇳🇸🇦 Most people do not understand that this disallows most of society from accessing the most important requirements.
 Barring virtually anybody from even the most benign requirements.
 (If the tool was even purchased, it comes with defects and severe obfuscations and deprecations).
-Technocratic LLCs and bureaucrats create an anti-competitive, pre-rigged marketplace that creates a predetermined conformity that pushes even the most ruthless, skilled, and competitive programmers to pre-paid, legal corporate client pipelines that are integrated with Kubernetes.
+Technocratic LLCs and bureaucrats create an anti-competitive, pre-rigged marketplace that creates a predetermined conformity that pushes even the most ruthless, skilled, and competitive programmers to prepaid, legal corporate client pipelines that are integrated with Kubernetes.
 This approach makes ownership obvious and identifies who is responsible for what.
 For coding major ML components, data conduits, and infrastructures at least.
 The surveillance program is fake. entirely biased in the large data brokerages' and bloated IT companies' favor.
 Keeping the DevOps community gatekeeper and excluding those who would excel in other roles.
 Whereby, anything that is improved leads to an automation of the developer workload.
 Artificial Intelligence is being ingrained in everything in this digital age. particularly in employment._